Make the Most of Your Retirement Plan Contributions

 Maximizing Plan Contributions

 An easy way to do that with an employer plan is to set an annual automatic increase of a percentage equal to the percentage raise you receive.
-If your compensation increases by 5%, for example, then increase your retirement contributions by 5%, keeping an eye on when you would reach the maximum of $20,500.
+If your compensation increases by 5%, for example, then increase your retirement contributions by 5%, keeping an eye on when you would reach the maximum of $23,000 in 2024.
 Once you max out your 401(k), you can make after-tax contributions to an IRA and let those contributions grow tax deferred to continue to build your retirement savings.

 Catch-up Contributions